 So Matthew carries the genealogy of Joseph back and through David to Abraham.
 For Luke the concern was to emphasize that Jesus was actually, truly and humanly only the Son of Mary and so he traces back the bloodline through Mary back to David, back to Abraham, back to Adam and back to God.

-Now I took a little time with this because you'll notice something.
+Now I take a little time with this because you'll notice something.
 This is the genealogy of Mary but she's not mentioned.
 And I think that's what trips up some people.
 They say, "Is this the genealogy of Mary?
 She's not mentioned."
 No, Luke takes the classic form of genealogical record and he keeps it male.
 There aren't any women named in the entire genealogy, not even Mary.
-So he has to skip...now a virgin birth is a one-time deal so there's no formula for how you do this, right?
+So he has to skip.
+Now a virgin birth is a one-time deal so there's no formula for how you do this, right?
 How do you do a genealogy when there was no father?
 So Luke has to invent a way to do that.
-He doesn't mention Mary, he wants to stick to the male approach so the first male in the line would be Jesus' grandfather on the maternal side, right?
-The first male would be Mary's father...and that's Eli, or Heli, so he jumps immediately to that and then traces the line all the way back through Nathan.
+He doesn't mention Mary.
+He wants to stick to the male approach so the first male in the line would be Jesus' grandfather on the maternal side, right?
+The first male would be Mary's father, and that's Eli, or Heli, so he jumps immediately to that and then traces the line all the way back through Nathan.
 And he sticks with the typical classic form of genealogical recording through only the male.

 Now Luke doesn't repeat the genealogy of Joseph.
 There wouldn't be any point in doing that.
 He doesn't tell the story from Joseph's side.
 Luke clearly tells the story from Mary's side and gives Mary's genealogy.

 Now let me give you another thought.
 As I was going through this, it struck me as an interesting thing.
 There were all kinds of people who wanted to discredit Jesus, right?
-The Pharisees, the Sadducees, the high priests, everybody...they would do anything to discredit Jesus as their Messiah.
-They wanted...in fact that thought was horrifying to them, that's why they ultimately had Him killed.
+The Pharisees, the Sadducees, the high priests, everybody; they would do anything to discredit Jesus as their Messiah.
+They wanted...in fact that thought was horrifying to them and that's why they ultimately had Him killed.
 So they would have wanted to find any possible way that they could eliminate Him from His messianic claim.
 You can be certain of one thing.
 It didn't take long after Jesus made that claim before they were scrambling around to find the scroll that had the genealogy of Jesus.
-And they would have only had to go just a short walk south of Jerusalem to the town of Bethlehem where the tax records were kept and the lineages were kept and they could have gone in there and got a hold of those records and they could have determined rather readily whether in fact Joseph and Mary's ancestry was Davidic, right?
-And I'll tell you this, that would have been one of the first things they would have done because that's all it would take to discredit the Messiah, all the miracles aside, all the teaching aside, all the claims aside...sorry, folks, He doesn't come from the line of David.
+And they would have only had to go just a short walk south from Jerusalem to the town of Bethlehem where the tax records were kept and the lineages were kept and they could have gone in there and got a hold of those records and they could have determined rather readily whether in fact Joseph and Mary's ancestry was Davidic, right?
+And I'll tell you this: That would have been one of the first things they would have done because that's all it would take to discredit the Messiah.
+All the miracles aside, all the teaching aside, all the claims aside, sorry, folks, He doesn't come from the line of David.
 He is an imposter.
 That's all it would have taken.

-Why the age of 30?
+Why the age of thirty?
 Well that was a recognized age when people would acknowledge someone in a position of authority.
-For example, when Ezekiel the prophet, according to Ezekiel 1:1, entered into his prophetic ministry, it says he was 30 years of age.
-When Joseph entered into his prime ministership, his rulership of Egypt, according to Genesis 41 I think it's about verse 46, it says that Joseph was 30 years of age.
-And when David ascended to the throne of Israel, according to 2 Samuel 5:4, it says he was 30 years of age and he ruled for 40 years.
-And according to Numbers chapter 4, when somebody entered into priestly service, they needed to be 30 years of age.
+For example, when Ezekiel the prophet, according to Ezekiel 1:1, entered into his prophetic ministry, it says he was thirty years of age.
+When Joseph entered into his prime ministership, his rulership of Egypt, according to Genesis 41 I think it's about verse 46, it says that Joseph was thirty years of age.
+And when David ascended to the throne of Israel, according to 2 Samuel 5:4, it says he was thirty years of age and he ruled for forty years.
+And according to Numbers chapter 4, when somebody entered into priestly service, they needed to be thirty years of age.
 So it was a...it was a common age in the mind of a Jew for a prophet, for a priest, for a ruler and for a king, namely the King David, isn't that an interesting parallel?
-David himself was 30 when he entered in to his royal rulership.
+David himself was thirty when he entered in to his royal rulership.
 So Jesus waited until an age when I think there would be an acceptance of his maturity.
-Had He...certainly He would have been capable at the age of 18, or 19 or 20 to engage Himself in the way He did in His ministry, but He waited until an appropriate age which the people would acknowledge as an appropriate age, the age of 30.
+Had He...
+Certainly He would have been capable at the age of eighteen, or nineteen or twenty to engage Himself in the way He did in His ministry, but He waited until an appropriate age which the people would acknowledge as an appropriate age, the age of thirty.
 And He began His ministry.

 And before we get into that ministry, Luke gives us this genealogy as part of the credentials.
 Look at the record, verses 23 down to verse 38.
 Starts with Eli and ends with God.
 Goes backwards from Jesus back to Adam back to God.

 Now Luke had already established the virgin conception back in chapter 1 verses 34 and 35 with the announcement to Mary.
 But most people didn't know that.
-I mean, most people supposed that Jesus was the Son of Joseph.
-They knew Mary and Joseph were husband and wife, and there were other children in the family and for 30 years He lived in Nazareth and had no public ministry.
+I mean, most people supposed that Jesus was the son of Joseph.
+They knew Mary and Joseph were husband and wife, and there were other children in the family and for thirty years He lived in Nazareth and had no public ministry.
 And they assumed He was just a son of Joseph like the other children in the family.
-They supposed He was the Son of Joseph...not a Roman soldier, by the way, as some modern critics have tried to say.
+They supposed He was the son of Joseph, not a Roman soldier, by the way, as some modern critics have tried to say.

 Let me tell you what I mean by that.
 Luke wants to counter the erroneous supposition that the genealogy of Jesus goes through His father only.
 He wants us to know it goes through His mother also.
-But as mentioned earlier, in the normal ancestor record, women aren't named.
-So rather than say "Mary," he stays with the men and says, "Supposedly Joseph."
+But as mentioned earlier, in the normal ancestral record, women aren't named.
+So rather than say "Mary," he stays with the men and says, "supposedly Joseph."
 It's a back-handed reference to Mary.
-And then he goes to Mary's father, Heli, or Eli.
+Then he goes to Mary's father, Heli, or Eli.
 We obviously know that because the father of Joseph in Matthew is Jacob.

-Now that is supported by the fact, verses 24 to 27, the names from Heli to Rhesa, see that in verse 27, they are nowhere in the Bible so they won't be on the quiz because I don't know what to tell you about them.
+Now that is supported by the fact, verses 24 to 27, the names from Heli to Rhesa, see that in verse 27, they are nowhere in the Bible.
+So they won't be on the quiz because I don't know what to tell you about them.
+There...
 There's nothing about them.
 They're common Jewish names of the time, ancient times, but we don't know anything about them.

 I don't know.
 Nobody knows.
 I've read more than I care to read and nobody knows.
 And when they've said all that they can say they say, "We don't know."
 But there are several possibilities.
-One, that that's a common names, those are common names and that there were a father and a son named Shealtiel and Zerubbabel in the line of Mary and there were Zerubbabel and Shealtiel in the line also of Joseph, that's a possibility, although maybe a remote one.
+One, that that's a common name, those are common names and that there were a father and a son named Shealtiel and Zerubbabel in the line of Mary and there were Zerubbabel and Shealtiel in the line also of Joseph.
+That's a possibility, although maybe a remote one.

 The other possibility and probably more likely possibility is what is called levirate marriage.
 If you want, you can follow some of the notes in the MacArthur Study Bible that will track that for you back to Haggai chapter 2 and Matthew chapter 1.
-What happened was let's assume that Shealtiel and Zerubbabel are in the line of Joseph and that a wife dies, a wife dies and let's say in the other line a husband dies.
-Levirate marriage, lever in Latin means a husband's brother, provided by Deuteronomy 25, God gave a law that said if a man leaves his wife childless and there's no heir for his estate in his future, then a relative like, remember Boaz in Ruth, the kinsman redeemer kind of thing, a relative can marry that widow and raise up a child.
-Of course, obviously he has to be unmarried at the time, he can't take another wife.
-So perhaps the best explanation is that as you go further back the families get closer together, get closer to David, and at some point Shealtiel and Zerubbabel were involved in a levirate marriage where at one point they produced children in one line and then through the death of their wife and the death of a relative in the other line, they go to the other line to raise up seed and that's how they crossed the line.
+What happened was: Let's assume that Shealtiel and Zerubbabel are in the line of Joseph and that a wife dies.
+A wife dies, and let's say in the other line, a husband dies.
+Levirate marriage — lever in Latin means a husband's brother — provided by Deuteronomy 25; God gave a law that said if a man leaves his wife childless and there's no heir for his estate, his future, then a relative like, remember Boaz in Ruth, the kinsman redeemer kind of thing, a relative can marry that widow and raise up a child.
+Of course, obviously he has to be unmarried at the time.
+He can't take another wife.
+So perhaps the best explanation is that as you go further back the families get closer together as they get closer to David, and at some point Shealtiel and Zerubbabel were involved in a levirate marriage where at one point they produced children in one line and then through the death of their wife and the death of a relative in the other line, they go to the other line to raise up seed and that's how they crossed the line.
 It's a very reasonable explanation.

 Others have suggested adoption.
 In the end, we have no idea.
 You can get behind me in line when we get to heaven and we'll all find out how it happened.

 Now you come to verse 28 and you start with Neri and you go down to verse 31 to Nathan.
-So Mary's line goes through the third son of David, Nathan.
-And then you come to David.
+And so Mary's line goes through the third son of David, Nathan.
+Then you come to David.

 So, Mary's line goes back through all the essential components, all the way back to David, through David back to Abraham, through Abraham back to Adam and even back to God.
 Just a closing note.
 Why all of this?
 It's credentials.
 But can I just take four of the elements of it and sum up the person of Jesus?

-But He's not only Son of God, He's Son of Adam.
+But He is not only Son of God, He's Son of Adam.
 He is like us, tempted, troubled, suffering, persecuted, hated, reviled and killed.
-He is a Son of Adam come all the way down to the pit, not like Adam, He didn't descend into disobedience, He descended into obedience.
+He is a son of Adam come all the way down to the pit, not like Adam, He didn't descend into disobedience, He descended into obedience.
 But He is every bit of what Adam is.
 He is fully man in every sense, firmly anchored in heaven as a Son of God.
-He is also fully anchored to earth as Son of Man.
-God as to His deity, Man as to His humanity.
-He is Son of God, Son of Adam, deity and humanity.
+He is also fully anchored to earth as Son of Man; God as to His deity, man as to His humanity.
+He is Son of God, son of Adam, deity and humanity.

 The hymn writer put it this way.
-"O what a Savior is mine, in Him God's mercies combined.
-And...said the hymn writer...He loves me."
+"Oh what a Savior is mine, in Him God's mercies combined, and,” said the hymn writer, “He loves me."